SinanHacisoyu/Nim-Game/README.md

 # Nim-Game

-Nim game for two people, player against computer in progress...
+Nim game for two people and player against computer.

 Each pile has a certain number of objects.